webforge-labs/psc-cms/migrate-2.2.md

 EntityService:
 - Signature has changed.
 Parameter #1 is not optional (dcPackage), Parameter #2 is a Psc\CMS\Controller\Factory

+Entities:
+- the entityName is now constructed in dash style.
+That means NavigationNode becomes navigation-node

 ProjectMain:
 - create a class YourNamespace\CMS\Container which extends \Psc\CMS\Roles\AbstractContainer (or implement Psc\CMS\Roles\Container)
 - set containerClass to this class (per default its the projectNamespace\CMS\Container)